Determining Eligibility for the Employee Retention Credit

 One provision of the Coronavirus Aid Relief and Economic Security (“CARES”) Act provides eligible employers with a refundable payroll tax credit for certain wages paid.

-The credit is equal to 50 percent of up to $10,000 of qualified wages paid to employees after March 12, 2020, and before January 1, 2021.
+The 2020 credit is equal to 50 percent of up to $10,000 of qualified wages paid to employees after March 12, 2020, and before January 1, 2021.
+The 2021 credit is equal to 70 percent of up to $10,000 of qualified wages paid to employees after December 31, 2020 and on/before October 1, 2021.
 Eligible employers can get immediate access to the funds by reducing employment tax deposits they are otherwise required to make.
 Or, if the employer’s employment tax deposits are less than the credit, the employer can get a refund from the IRS by filing Form 7200.

-Employers, including tax-exempt organizations, that do not have a Paycheck Protection Program (“PPP”) loan are eligible for the credit if they operate a trade or business during calendar year 2020 and experience either: (1) the full or partial suspension of the operation of their trade or business during any calendar quarter because of governmental orders limiting commerce, travel, or group meetings due to COVID-19, or (2) a significant decline in gross receipts.
-Employers who repay a PPP loan by May 18, 2020, are considered not to have had a loan.
-Governments, self-employed persons, and household employers are not eligible for this credit.
+Employers, including tax-exempt organizations, are eligible for the credit if they operated a trade or business during calendar year 2020 and experience either: (1) the full or partial suspension of the operation of their trade or business during any calendar quarter because of governmental orders limiting commerce, travel, or group meetings due to COVID-19, or (2) a significant decline in gross receipts.

 What constitutes a suspension?